Thursday, October 25, 2012

 The second my training manager came in the next day, Chickie was complaining to her about me.
 Once I was pulled into the mix and laid out the situation, the manager was like, “Trainee Bluz is right.
 You need to take your breaks when it’s slow, not when you’re needed elsewhere.”

 That’s right.
-Homie don’t play ‘dat.
+This homie don’t play.

 There was a big misconception about how much the tapes cost.
-At that time, only certain movies were released to stores (aka “sell-through), and they were usually either the big Hollywood hits or children’s movies.
+At that time, only certain movies were released to stores (aka “sell-through), and they were usually the big Hollywood hits or children’s movies.
 So everyone figured that the videos cost around $20 because that’s how much they were at Target.

 In reality, most videos released for rental cost between $60 and $100 per tape!
 It was obscene!
 Somebody was making a shit-pot full of dough on those prices.
 And you could believe it because there was no alternative.
 When you wanted to see a movie that was no longer in the theater, you had to go to a video rental store, period.
 Or wait another 3 months and see it on HBO.

 But I also heard every excuse in the book.
-They’d swear up and down that they’d already brought it back, and we’d go and double or triple check.
+They’d swear up and down that they’d already brought it back, and we’d go and double or triple-check.
 Usually, we’d find it in the overnight drop box the next day.
 People bringing back overdue tapes almost always used the night drop box.

 Very rarely was it a mistake on our part.
 Our systems were simple… the tapes were scanned out and scanned back in right from the drop box.
 So even if it wasn't where it was supposed to be on the shelf, we still knew if it was in the store.